About Me.

 Bachelor of Science in Psychology from Burman University

-Master of Art in Counselling Psychology from Trinity Western University
+Master of Art in Counseling Psychology from Trinity Western University

 Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association